martinshumberto/database-etl/README.md

 ## 💡 Future improvement ideas

-- Add support to other databases
+- Add support to other databases (mysql, postgres, mongodb)
-- Connect to multiple databases
+- Add connection to multiple databases
-- Change commands from node to bash
+- Change commands from node to bash (https://github.com/google/zx)
 - Add tests
 - Add typescript
 - Transform the tool into a library